Anthony Taberna: Career

 As a television host, Taberna was featured on the morning show Magandang Umaga, Pilipinas and in the documentary program Kalye: Mga Kwento ng Lansangan.
 Taberna has been widely criticized for his rape victim-blaming on live television.
 A campaign to remove him from his position due to his bad ethics was met by opposition from Taberna's employer company, ABS-CBN.
 On July 31, 2020, Taberna left ABS-CBN due to the ABS-CBN franchise renewal controversy when the Philippine Congress rejected the new legislative franchise of the network and he subsequently joined Manila Broadcasting Company's AM radio station DZRH in August 2020 and his show Dos por Dos moved to the station and resumed airing on August 31.
-On September 6, 2022, Taberna joined All TV and would host the television program Kuha All!
+On September 6, 2022, Taberna joined All TV and would host the television program Kuha All!.
+On sometime in 2025, Taberna moved into TV5 after signing contract with News5 and would host the new television program titled Kuha 5! which airing on TV5, RPTV and One PH.

 Personal life

 Taberna is married to former broadcast journalist Rossel Velasco, and they have two daughters named Zoey and Helga Taberna.

-The couple are the owners of the coffee shop-bakery-restaurant Ka Tunying's Cafe.
-The first branch of his coffee shop is located at Visayas Avenue in Quezon City.
-The Tabernas also opened additional branches of their cafe due to its popularity.
+The couple are the owners of Ka Tunying's Cafe.
+The first branch of their coffee shop opened at Visayas Avenue in Quezon City and later expanded into other areas.